henrygabriels/FMLLM/README.md

 The output of the script was a 100mb pkg model.

->Update 22nd August '25: I used the same model in a small data study to, seemingly, statistically quite drastically increase quality of output from an LLM on 'creative writing' tasks.
+>Update 22nd August '25: I used the same model in a small data study to, seemingly, statistically quite drastically increase quality of output [statistically quite drastically increase quality of output](https://eqbench.com/about.html#creative-writing-v3) from an LLM on 'creative writing' tasks.

 ## The Origin Story